 Preparing for UCB

 International students' top five information sources to prepare for UCB included 1) Berkeley International Office, 2) UCB website, 3) academic departments' websites, 4) consulting with UCB students and alumni and, 5) internet searches.
-Social media was chosen by 30% of the respondants as an important information source to prepare for UCB.
+Social media was chosen by 30% of the respondents as an important information source to prepare for UCB.

-The top five challenges that international students expected to encounter at UCB included 1) understanding/meeting professors expectations, 2) work load 3) acadmic success 4) time management, and 5) cultural adjustment.
+The top five challenges that international students expected to encounter at UCB included 1) understanding/meeting professors expectations, 2) work load 3) academic success 4) time management, and 5) cultural adjustment.
 At the bottom of this list included speaking and understanding English and maintaining relationships back home.